eliminmax/tech-journal/docs/topics/Networking/Infrastructure/VPNs/Wireguard.md

 ### Dependencies

-For the sake of this example, I am assuming that the `ip` command is avialable.
+For the sake of this example, I am assuming that the `ip` command is available.
 On Debian and Ubuntu, it is part of the `iproute2` package.

 There are 2 components to Wireguard that must be installed - the kernel-level support and the command-line tools.
 The former may be compiled in to the Linux kernel already, depending on the build configuration.
 The latter will probably need to be manually installed.